All Episodes

 Politics infects everything when the Democrats are involved in it.

-When you put Obama and Biden in a in a so-called PSA that is designed to say that they are opposed to spousal abuse, domestic abuse, domestic violence, and they are engaged in trying to do something about it.
+When you put Obama and Biden in a so-called PSA that is designed to say that they are opposed to spousal abuse, domestic abuse, domestic violence, and they are engaged in trying to do something about it.

-The context is the Republican war on women.
+The context is the Republican War on Women.

 It's never stated.

-But again, I keep falling back on who's for it.
+But again, I keep falling back.

 Why do you need a PSA against it?